 Turn the newly sewn pouch right side out and fill half full with your choice of dry beans.
 I think the kidney beans were the most bean baggy of the beans I tried.

 Next, turn the open edges in like this

 Sew a straight stitch across to close it and you’re done.

-When OG starts throwing things I gently remind her I don’t want her to throw books or puzzles but if she wants to throw she can throw the bean bags.
-It doesn’t always work (does anything?) but when it does it stops a bad cycle before it begins. let me explain:
+When OG starts throwing things I gently remind her that I don’t want her to throw books or puzzles but if she wants to throw she can throw the bean bags.
+It doesn’t always work but when it does it stops a bad cycle before it begins. let me explain:

 OG throws things for a few different reasons (that I can figure out, I’m sure there are more motives hidden in that beautiful, clever head of hers):

 She’s exploring- She just wants to know what sound something will make when it hits the floor, or the wall, or my face (sigh).
 This is almost always redirect-able (I may have made this word up) to the beanbags.

 She’s mad!- I wouldn’t let her have another fruit leather or it’s rainy and we can’t go outside.
 Again, usually redirect-able to the beanbags.
 Usually.